-If you have multiple destinations on your trip, or multiple connecting flights: If losing your checked bags could be disastrous, you should think about whether baggage/personal effects insurance is necessary.
+If you have multiple destinations on your trip, multiple connecting flights, or if losing your checked bags could be disastrous, you should think about whether baggage/personal effects insurance is necessary.
 The amount that airlines will cover for lost baggage is typically very limited, and can take a long time to process.
 At the time you check your baggage you can declare “excess valuation” for a fee (which varies by airline) but as usual, you can save some money by planning ahead.
 Baggage insurance that covers your belongings from the time your trip begins to the time you come home (not just when flying) can be added to a travel insurance policy.

-If you’re going on a short or inexpensive trip: You probably don’t need travel insurance.
+If you’re going on a short or inexpensive trip, you probably don’t need travel insurance.
 Remember, the purpose of insurance is to protect you from financial loss—if it’s a cost you can absorb easily, it’s not worth the extra cost to insure.
 The one thing you should double-check is your primary medical coverage, and fill in gaps where needed.
 You would not want to be on the hook for thousands if a medical emergency occurred out of network or in a different country.

-If you paid in advance but you might need to cancel or return early: Many airlines offer credit against your next trip, but hotels, cruises, and tour groups can be far more strict.
+If you paid in advance but you might need to cancel or return early, many airlines offer credit against your next trip, but hotels, cruises, and tour groups can be far more strict.

 Trip cancellation insurance (TCI) reimburses you for non-recoverable deposits and penalties if you have to cancel before you start.
 If this is a possibility, make sure to choose the option to cancel for any reason, even though it’s a little more expensive.
 When you choose this type of insurance, it doesn’t matter if you miss the trip due to a hurricane or a family emergency--the decision is in your hands, not the insurer.